dfinity/candid/IDL.md

 #### Null

-The type `null` has exactly one value (the *null* value) and therefor carries no information.
+The type `null` has exactly one value (the *null* value) and therefore carries no information.
 It can e.g. be used as a placeholder for optional fields that ought to be added to a record in future upgrades, or for *variant cases* that do not need any value, see below.
 ```
 <primtype> ::= ... | null | ...
 ```